A man in a suit gestures towards a laptop while standing in front of a blank flip chart in an office setting.

 1. Kahoot!: Past being the exclamation of a thwarted supervillain, Kahoot! is a game-based learning platform where students answer quiz questions on their devices, racing against time and each other.
 It’s a beloved tool in Los Angeles schools, where competition is as fierce as finding parking on Melrose Avenue.

-3. Duolingo: A language-learning tool with a twist, Duolingo turns your smartphone into a personal tutor, nudging you daily with reminders that “yes, you can virtuoso Spanish without relocating to San Diego’s Little Italy.”
+3. Duolingo: A language-learning tool with a twist, Duolingo turns your smartphone into a personal tutor, nudging you daily with reminders that “yes, you can master Spanish without relocating to San Diego’s Little Italy.”

 The Secret Sauce: A Spoonful of Sugar Helps the Medicine Go Down